 Alighieri’s recent jewellery collection draws inspiration from Dante Alighieri’s ‘Divine Comedy’.

-And, just like Dante’s subjects, each piece of jewellery is battered, imperfect, but with a story to tell.
+And, just like Dante’s subjects, each piece of jewellery is battered, imperfect, but with story to tell.

 Aries is an established British fashion label helmed by the Italian-born and English-based, Sofia Prantera.